shawngraham/presentations/drew/drew.md

 ---

-The geek in me thrills at the ability to read, and make sense of, thousands of documents at a time.

-The pessimist in me worries about what off-loading meaning-making to an algorithm does to our sense of humanity.
+### ...so what?

 Note:
-we have to understand what the method does well enough to know when what we're seeing is an artefact of how we've shaped the data, how we've put our thumb on the scales.
-We are taught every day to accept the outcome of the algorithm as neutral, divine even - "I'm sorry sir but the computer says..."
+we have to understand well enough what the methods of dh do, to know when what we're seeing is an artefact of how we've shaped the data, how we've put our thumb on the scales.
+Then we have to teach that.
+We are conditioned every day to accept the outcome of the algorithm as neutral, divine even - "I'm sorry sir but the computer says...". in educational terms, its the purely instrumental view of education, the transactional perspective, the 'mad skillz'. it goes back to the index card I first showed you: conflating 'big data' with 'dh' is done to disempower you, to make you feel an imposter.

 ---